 With reWASD, you do not need to limit yourself to the buttons of Xbox Elite controllers — remap paddles to literally anything!
 Keyboard mappings will give you more in-game actions, combos will let you emulate shortcuts, a command may take a screenshot for you and finally Shift Jump will open a new layer for your ideas.
 Let’s see how to map paddles on Xbox Elite 2 controller step by step.

-Phew, almost done.
-Now let’s see how to map paddles on Elite Series 2 in the native app.
+Let’s see how to map paddles on Elite Series 2 in the native app.
 We will need it only once, to remove the default A, B, X, Y. It won’t take long, just follow the steps below:

 - Create an “empty” profile where each paddle is set to “Unmapped”.
 No need to change other bindings unless you want to reset them to defaults again

 - Clone this profile and apply it to all physical slots — so you could also use Slots in reWASD.
 You will get something like this:

 Please note that you will need to unmap Xbox Elite Series 2 paddles regardless of the firmware version you use.
 If you skip this step, then you will be able to remap these controls only for the physical Slot 0.

 All things are set, now let’s see how things go in reWASD!

 How to map paddles on Xbox Elite Series 2 controller in reWASD